Vernacular

 5. Indigenous spoken language, as distinct from a literary or liturgical language such as Ecclesiastical Latin.

-"Vatican II allowed the celebration of the mass in the vernacular."
+"Vatican II, a church council in the 1960s, allowed the celebration of the mass in the vernacular."

 Anagrams of Vernacular